NIhal964/churn-retention-system/README.md

 One honest note: Free Edition uses serverless single-node compute, so this isn't distributed Spark processing.
 The architecture — Delta, MLflow, Model Registry — is the same as a production deployment.
 The scale isn't.

+**On the ROC-AUC difference (0.8408 local vs 0.8744 Databricks):** same model, same seed, different preprocessing path.
+The local pipeline uses a sklearn ColumnTransformer on raw data with `pd.get_dummies(drop_first=True)`.
+The Databricks pipeline trained on an already-encoded Delta table where Monthly Charges was explicitly cast to float before encoding, booleans were converted to int, and column names were sanitized.
+Different feature matrix going in = different model coming out.
+Not leakage, not a split difference — just two slightly different preprocessing implementations of the same logic.
+The local number (0.8408) is the one to cite since it matches the deployed model.

 See [/databricks](./databricks/) for all three notebooks.

 ---